utkarshcmu/grafana.org/source/blog/2016-06-23-grafana-3-1-beta-released.md

 ![](/assets/img/blog/v3.1/gnet_profile_dashboards.png)

-From there click on My Dashboards tab and then `Upload Dashboard` button.
+From there click on Dashboards then the `Add Dashboard` button.

 Pick the dashboard json file that you exported from Grafana.
 At this point we only accept dashboards exported from Grafana v3.1+ as only those dashboards contain information about what data source types the panels use.